Last week, I started a tricky conversation with my coworkers. I stated that I prefer to work independently.

 When tracking groups and individual employees side-by-side in your organization, you need a powerful platform for analyzing timesheet data.
 Toggl also provides a robust and easy-to-use suite of report-generation tools so you can understand your team members’ unique contributions at a glance.

-With Toggl, you can track and appreciate the contributions of every worker–whether they work well in groups, function better alone–or enjoy a combination of the two.
+With Toggl Track, you can track and appreciate the contributions of every worker–whether they work well in groups, function better alone–or enjoy a combination of the two.